 Pexip is experiencing remarkable growth and client wins as customers seek innovative ways to use our technology.

-It was a pleasure to hear from Pexip’s leadership team in Oslo at the recent “Spotlight on APAC” in October.
-This follows six months of rapid growth as Pexip increased its staff in the Asia-Pacific region from 20 to nearly 70; launched new markets in China, India, Indonesia and Thailand; and expanded in major cities across Australia, New Zealand and Japan.
+Hearing from Pexip’s leadership team in Oslo at the recent “Spotlight on APAC” in October was a pleasure.
+This follows six months of rapid growth as Pexip increased its staff in the Asia-Pacific region from 20 to nearly 70; launched new markets in China, India, Indonesia, and Thailand; and expanded in major cities across Australia, New Zealand, and Japan.

 Both agreed the pandemic had elevated video meetings into a new normal for many organizations – compressing a decade’s worth of innovation into less than two years.
 Yet Pexip is only now starting to realize its potential to integrate video beyond meetings into its customers’ everyday workflows – including areas like consumer support.

 💡 Explore some of our APAC video conferencing case studies 💡